 Thinking back about my stay in this city just makes me a little sad.
 Everyone else seemed to live their best life in Chiang Mai.
 It felt like I was missing something; there was something everyone saw that I couldn’t see.
 I still have a hard time pinpointing what exactly the issue was.
 I tried discussing it with Jonas, but he felt the same way and couldn’t tell why.
 We have some theories though.

 To be completely honest, our biggest mistake was renting a scooter.
 That thing was mostly a liability and didn’t spark joy.
-Yes, I wouldn’t have been able to go to yoga at all if we didn’t have one, but having one made us feel like we had to use the cursed thing, too.
+Yes, I wouldn’t have been able to go to yoga at all if we didn’t have a scooter.
+But having one, we felt like we had to constantly use the cursed thing, too.

 Remember the “Buddhism equals vegetarian food”?
 Yeah, that’s a lie.
 There were so many restaurants on Foodpanda (and the real world) that categorized themselves as vegetarian, but then there would still be fish and shrimp on the menu?!
 Either they’re operating under the premise that “fish don’t count”, or there’s something that’s lost in translation.
 We navigated around this by quickly finding our favorite ten trusted places to order from, even though one of those still betrayed my trust by putting a shrimp tail in my salad.

 The best thing about Chiang Mai was our apartment.
 We’ve never gravitated so much towards our home.
 Nakornping Condo really became our home over those 60 days—and I even had a hard time leaving.
 Outside our apartment, I’m forever grateful to Chiang Mai for sterilizing me.
 But that’s about it.